utshomax/postman-docs/src/pages/docs/integrations/available-integrations/slack.md

 ## Send your monitor run results to Slack

 > This integration works with collection-based monitors.
 Before you begin, make sure you've [created at least one collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/).
-To integrate an uptime monitor with Slack, see [Send uptime monitor notifications to Slack](#send-uptime-monitor-notifications-to-slack).

 1. Enter the following on the **Add integration** window: